hsingchien/1p_preprocessing/README.md

 - 'a' -- previous cell
 - 'd' -- next cell
 - 's' -- save, cell label is saved as 'c_label.mat' in the same directory as ms.mat you selected.
 You can then use command <code>CleanMS('ms.mat','c_label.mat');</code> to create a cleaned version of ms, saved as 'ms_cleaned.mat' in the same directory.
 - 'j' -- toggle cell label
+- 'r' -- toggle between Raw and Filt traces.

 ## CellScreener
 <p><code>CellScreener;</code></p>